-PyInstaller runs in Windows XP or newer.
+PyInstaller runs in Windows 8 or newer (Windows 7 should work too, but is not supported).
 It can create graphical windowed apps (apps that do not need a command window).

 PyInstaller requires two Python modules in a Windows system.
 It requires either the PyWin32 or pypiwin32 Python extension for Windows.
 If you install PyInstaller using pip, and PyWin32 is not already installed, pypiwin32 is automatically installed.
 PyInstaller also requires the pefile package.